bitofmind/swift-model/README.md

 > `@ObservedModel` has been carefully crafted to only trigger view updates when properties you are accessing from your view is updated.
 In comparison, `@ObservedObject` will trigger a view update no matter what `@Published` property is updated in your `ObservableObject` model object.

-> In iOS 17, tvOS 17, macOS 14 and watchOS 10.0, `@ObservedModel` is no longer required, instead your models will automatically conform to the new `Observable` protocol.

 ### Bindings

 The `@ObservedModel` also expose bindings to a model's properties: